 500 - Human Subjects Review

 To clarify if you will need a human subjects review, the School requires all students to complete the Human Subjects Review Planning Form.
-This form documents if you will need a review, and if so, where it will be done.
-Students should submit the Human Subjects Review Planning form on or before October 26th to Laurie Wyman, Administrative Assistant to the Research Sequence.
+Students should submit the Human Subjects Review Planning form on or before October 23rd to Laurie Wyman, Administrative Assistant to the Research Sequence.

 Full descriptions of the School's policies and procedures for the protection of human research participants are found in the School's User's Guide for the Protection of Human Research Participants at Smith College School for Social Work, issued annually by the School's Human Subjects Review Committee (IRB).
 This guide supplements research course materials and discussion.